csesoc/constitution/CONSTITUTION.rst

 #.
 General meetings at which an election will take place must have two (2) Returning Officers

    #.
 Returning Officers must be appointed at least fourteen (14) days before the election is to take place;
    #.
-Returning Officers are to be the first two Executive members not running for re-election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate, the GEDI Officer, the Vice President (External), the Vice President (Internal), the Vice President (Technical);
+Returning Officers are to be the first two Executive members not running for re-election in the following list: the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate, the GEDI Officer, the Vice President (External), the Vice President (Internal), the Vice President (Technical);
    #.
 In the case that all Executive members are running for re-election, the Returning Officers shall be the School Manager and Deputy School Manager;
    #.
 The duties of the Returning Officer shall be:

       #.
 Ensure that they are at all times impartial and objective and cannot be determined to have a real or perceived conflict of interest by Club members, Executive or by Arc Clubs Management;
       #.
 Ensure that all nominees are given equal opportunity to present themselves;
       #.
 Subject to the Constitution and Arc Clubs Policy and Procedure, ensure that all elections are run fairly;
       #.
-Prepare and circulate all notices of election, nominations, voting and proxies to be held as part of any General Meeting in which an election is to take place;
+Prepare notices of election, nominations, voting and proxies to be held as part of any General Meeting in which an election is to take place;
       #.
 Provide all members with access to an email address that is designated for use by the Returning Officers over the course of their duties;
       #.
 Subject to the provisions in Section 3.3 - `Election of the Executive`_, accept all nominations and treat any defective or late nominations in the manner prescribed;
+      #.
+To present a report announcing all successful candidates following the conclusion of the voting process.

 Annual general meetings - holding of
 ------------------------------------